sylabs/singularity-cri-userdocs/docs/basic_usage.rst

 Basic Usage
 ===========

-When Singularity CRI is installed and configured and kubelet is restarted, you may use k8s as you usually do.
+When Singularity-CRI is installed and configured and kubelet is restarted, you may use k8s as you usually do.
 Here we will show some basic k8s usage so you can verify your installation.
-Full list of examples can be found `in Singularity CRI repo
+Full list of examples can be found `in Singularity-CRI repo
 <https://github.com/sylabs/singularity-cri/tree/master/examples/k8s>`_.

 ------------